tapankarangiya/nginx/README.md

 NGINX is free and open source software, distributed under the terms of a simplified [2-clause BSD-like license](LICENSE).

-Enterprise distributions, commercial support and training are available from [F5, Inc](https://www.f5.com/products/nginx).
+Enterprise distributions, commercial THIS IS PR2 support and training are available from [F5, Inc](https://www.f5.com/products/nginx).

 // Setting up the trigger
 // Testing